 UIKit elements are very adaptable, this allows developers to design a single app that looks the same on any iOS device.
 In addition to defining the iOS interface, UIKit defines the functionality of the application.

-As Apple did not want any third party apps to be developed for iOS so at first they do not allow or intend to release an SDK for developers.
-However, this technology never entered into common use, which led Apple to change its opinion, so in October 2007 the SDK for developers was announced, finally released on March 6, 2008.
+As Apple did not want any third-party apps to be developed for iOS so at first they do not allow or intend to release an SDK for developers.
+However, this technology never entered into common use, which led Apple to change its opinion, so in October 2007 the SDK for developers was announced, and finally released on March 6, 2008.

 What is SDK?
 SDK is a set of tools for third-party developers to use in producing applications using a particular framework or platform, developers are required to subscribe to the Apple Developer Program.
 Over the year, the Apple Store apps surpassed multiple numbers in applications of 50,000, 100,000, 250,000, 500,000, 1 million, and 2 million apps.